Some people are in this field for fame and/or fortune. I’m not one of them, and I hope that you’re not.

 Tip: If you expect to charge money, even just travel expenses, you must have professional-level experience in this field — probably more than 100 real, formal investigations — and a list of references for potential clients to check.

-It’s also prudent to have liability insurance for your team.
+It’s prudent to have liability insurance for your team.
 If a Ming vase is broken during your investigation, the client won’t care that it was poltergeist phenomena, and not your fault.

 There are no get-rich-quick paths in this business.
 Though some people have catapulted themselves to fame and/or fortune, few remain there for very long.